 Topic Four: Truth and Memory

 Writing about the real places you and the real people you are writing about love in or visit is an opportunity to explore more than just the physical facts of place but also the social and cultural environment.
-Obviously if you grow up on a rubbish dump in the Philippines, your attitude to life will be quite different to someone born to a wealthy family in New York.
-Even relocations in the same country can have a profound effect upon your life.
+Obviously, if you grow up on a rubbish dump in the Philippines, your attitude to life will be quite different from someone born to a wealthy family in New York.
+Even relocations in the same country can have a profound effect on your life.
 And how do you describe what you see?

 Topic Seven: Research

-In this topic we take a look at research into family history and where you might start.
+In this topic, we take a look at research into family history and where you might start.
 We also consider some possibilities of how you might approach family history.
-In this course we have explored different aspects of Memoir Writing.
-Now is the time to start think about how you might approach Writing About Your Life to make a coherent whole.
+We have explored different aspects of Memoir Writing.
+Now is the time to start thinking about how you might approach Writing About Your Life to make a coherent whole.
 This is not something that can be dashed off quickly.
-Writing a book length project if that is what interests you is a big job, but at least you have somewhere to start.
+Writing a book-length project if that is what interests you is a big job, but at least you have somewhere to start.

 Topic Eight: Publication Possibilities

 In this final topic, we look at the possibilities of publication.
 While it’s harder than ever to get published by a mainstream publisher it’s easier than ever to get published by alternate means, from e-publishing to indie publishing.
 Many people who worked for publishers have set themselves up as publishing consultants, book designers, editors, distributors etc. It costs money and commitment of course, but it is not beyond the realms of possibility to earn your money back from sales.
 This topic will be a good starting point.